rafael-santiago/tulip/doc/MANUAL.md

 Now, going back to the rock tunes...
 Let's see a cool song from a cool band.
 The band is ``The Hellacopters`` and the song is one of my favorite from them, ``Better than you``.
 The main thing that I like in the songs made by them is the simplicity and the sense of what a rock n' roll song should be: ``simple, cool & fast``.
 In terms of ``guitars`` this band always had a quite nice
 ``two-guitar`` work.
 The guitar solos & riffs used to complement each other, continuing the talk...
-This song is a nice sample of it.
+This song is a nice example of it.
 You can find out live versions from this song where he promoted interesting guitar battles.
 You should watch it.

 Well, just starting, in the introduction we get a nice ``Chuck Berry-like`` lick/riff.
 The cool thing here is listening to one